 B. Full-time faculty may choose to list additional course materials as “optional” for their sections with division director approval.

 C. Any exceptions to required course materials must be approved by the division director.

 V. Adoption of Faculty-Developed Course Materials

-A. A college employee who has developed instructional materials shall inform the discipline or program chair and division director and adhere to CPCC Policies 6.09 Intellectual Property and Policy 6.10 Reproduction of Copyrighted Materials, including definitions of independent works, College-supported works, CPCC Services Corporation, contractual agreements, issues related to royalties, reimbursement, property rights, reproduction of copyrighted materials, descriptions of instructional materials for which royalties are earned, those for which no royalty or other fee is paid to the faculty, and all other related CPCC policies.
+A. A college employee who has developed instructional materials shall inform the discipline or program chair and division director and adhere to 6.09 Intellectual Property Policy and 6.10 Reproduction of Copyrighted Materials, including definitions of independent works, College-supported works, CPCC Services Corporation, contractual agreements, issues related to royalties, reimbursement, property rights, reproduction of copyrighted materials, descriptions of instructional materials for which royalties are earned, those for which no royalty or other fee is paid to the faculty, and all other related CPCC policies.

 VI.
 Course Materials Adoption and the CPCC Bookstore

 A. No course materials or classroom supplies are to be sold directly by faculty or other CPCC employees to students.

 B. The chosen course materials, including the edition if applicable, shall be reported to the CPCC Bookstore textbook manager one semester in advance, following the course materials requisition instructions.